Snapdeal: Acquisitions

 In June 2010, Snapdeal's holding company Jasper Infotech acquired Bengaluru-based group buying website Grabbon.com for an undisclosed amount.

 In April 2012, Delhi-based online sports goods retailer eSportsBuy.com was acquired.
 This was followed by the acquisition of Shopo.in in 2013, which is a customer-to-customer (C2C) e-commerce platform.

 In 2014, Snapdeal acquired Doozton, a fashion product discovery technology platform, and Wishpicker, a technology platform that uses machine learning to deliver recommendations for gift purchases.
 Both deals were completed for undisclosed amounts.

 Snapdeal made multiple acquisitions in 2015, acquiring a stake in product comparison website Smartprix in January, before acquiring a discovery site for luxury fashion products, Exclusively.in.
 Two months later, it acquired a 20% stake in logistics service company GoJavas as well as e-commerce solution provider Unicommerce, and financial transaction platform RupeePower.
 In April 2015, mobile payments company Freecharge was acquired by Snapdeal.
 Programmatic display advertising platform Reduce Data was also acquired in September of the same year.

 In August 2016, logistics firm Pigeon Express acquired a 51% stake in GoJavas with Snapdeal holding 49% stake in the firm.
-Snapdeal later exited GoJavas.
+In March 2017, Snapdeal sold its stake in GoJavas to Pigeon Express.